finnjest/Realm/README.md

 Other extended tweaks (case sensitivity, whole words, etc) are available for each module.

+## Additional Features

+The tool also provides handy options like changing font, zoom and opacity level.
+It has unlimited undo/redo, different "view" modes like column view and auto-result.

+Inline help is avaliable via tooltips (Toolbar &rarr; Help &rarr; Tooltips): hovering over certain controls will display option's description.

 ## Installation

 You can download [AutoHotkey](https://www.autohotkey.com/) and launch realm.ahk file directly or simply download the executable (realm.exe) file and run it.